herolab-uga/cdoa-localization/README.md

 ![dataset1](/images/dataset1.png)

-The reference at [1] povides details of the dataset completly.
+The reference at [1] povides details of the dataset completely.

  ### Dataset2
 It contains script files same as simulation to run algorithms on data available in csv files.